Water efficiency and demand management

 Water demand management is an important part of ensuring water security for all Territorians.
 The Northern Territory currently has the highest per-capita water consumption in Australia and in many cases, uses twice as much as other parts of Australia with a similar climate.

 As our population and economy grows over time, this places pressure on our existing public water supply systems.
-The Northern Territory Government is working to ensure that we are making the most of our water supply in the most efficient way possible, while we investigate options to increase our water supply into the future.
+The Northern Territory Government is working to ensure that we are making the most of our water supply, in the most efficient way possible, as we investigate options to increase and secure our future water supply.

 Government leading the way

-Everyone has a part to play in water efficiency, and the Northern Territory Government is doing its bit to reduce its water use.
-It has released the Northern Territory Government water demand management strategy 2024-2028, which is focused on reducing Northern Territory Government water use by 20% by 2027-28 across the greater Darwin region.
+Saving water is everyone’s responsibility.
+The Northern Territory Government has released its water demand management strategy 2024-2028, which is focused on reducing water use by 20% by 2027-28 across the greater Darwin region.

-This is a whole-of-government water efficiency initiative led by the Office of Water Security in partnership with Power and Water Corporation.
+This is a whole-of-government water efficiency initiative is led by the Office of Water Security in partnership with Power and Water.

-The new strategy will initially focus on Northern Territory Government water use in the greater Darwin region, before being expanded across the Territory.
+The new strategy will initially focus on the Territory Government’s water use in the greater Darwin region, before being expanded across the Northern Territory.

 Read the Northern Territory water demand management strategy PDF (1.7 MB).